tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 ensure that no conflicts occur (within the intended scope of use).
 For widespread experiments, temporary reservations are available.

-IANA has added the following notes to the TLS PskKeyExchangeMode
+IANA [SHALL update/has updated] added the following notes to the TLS PskKeyExchangeMode registry:
-registry:

 Note:
 : If an item is not marked as "Recommended", it does not